 Please consider our advice below to support you through these unprecedented times.

 Some of you may have a Child Arrangement’s Order (CAO) in place that sets out the living arrangements of your child and the contact they have with their non-residence parent.

-Children with parents who do not live in the same household are allowed to move between households as an exception to the strict lockdown rules.
-Transporting a child from one home to another is currently classed as a legitimate journey.
+During the last lockdown period children with parents who do not live in the same household are allowed to move between households as an exception to the strict lockdown rules.
+Transporting a child from one home to another was classed as a legitimate journey.
 Therefore, your CAO should be adhered to unless to do so would put your child or others at risk.